precice/micro-manager/examples/README.md

 The command above compiles the C++ solverdummy and creates a shared library that can be imported from python using `pybind11`.
 - The `$(python3 -m pybind11 --includes)` part is necessary to include the correct header files for `pybind11`.
 - The `$(python3-config --extension-suffix)` part is necessary to create the correct file extension for the shared library.
 For more information, see the [pybind11 documentation](https://pybind11.readthedocs.io/en/stable/compiling.html#building-manually).
+- If you have multiple versions of Python installed, you might have to replace `python3-config` with `python3.8-config` or similar.

 </details>